How to Make a Budget (2025–2026 Guide)

 - Know exactly what you can afford each month

-- Set automatic savings and debt payments
+- Set savings and debt payments intentionally

 - Spot waste quickly and fix it